 Minimum wage rates for agricultural workers in Northern Ireland are different from the National Minimum Wage and National Living Wage rates.
 These minimum wage rates for agricultural workers are set by the Agricultural Wages Board (AWB) for Northern Ireland.
 The Department of Agriculture, Environment and Rural Affairs (DAERA) provides further information on the agricultural rates of pay, orders and reports.

-The minimum wage rates for agricultural workers in 2019-20 and the proposed minimum wage rates for 2020-21 that are due to take effect from 1 April 2020 are:
+The minimum wage rates for agricultural workers in 2020-21 that took effect from 1 April 2020 are:

 Where at any time the National Minimum Wage becomes higher than the hourly rate set out above, the minimum rate will become equal with the National Minimum Wage.